-Centralization broke the Internet.
+Centralization broke community on the Internet.
 We're here to fix it.

 Centralized social media is harmful to society.
 We are building a gatekeeper-free decentralized system.
 Our mission is “social media done right”, to put people in control of their own identity and build the technology that would enable a shift to collaborative and intentional security models prioritizing active consent.
 To accomplish this, we will build a new architecture for the internet: removing the necessity of client-server architecture, replacing it with a participatory peer-centric model.